Euro Truck Simulator 2: Map updates

-Germany was rebuilt in stages with Travemünde being added in version 1.33, with overall improvements visible in versions 1.32, 1.35, 1.40 with Hannover rebuilt in 1.45.
+Germany was rebuilt in stages with Travemünde being added in version 1.33, with overall improvements visible in versions 1.32, 1.35, 1.40 with Hanover rebuilt in 1.45.
 Several French cities received free updates.
 Update 1.45 of the game added the German town of Werlte as part of the Krone Trailer Pack DLC, which features Krone's headquarters and main factory.
 Update 1.48 added new reworked roads and cities in the northern part of Germany, including updated cities of Travemünde, Rostock, Kiel and Hamburg, with the addition of Winsen as a new town.

 Update 1.37 brought changes to the French cities of Dijon, Metz, Strasbourg and Reims, with a reskin of Lille arriving in version 1.38, a rebuild of Calais in version 1.39, and the rebuild of Lyon in version 1.43.

 An overhaul of Austria was released as part of the version 1.44 update in May 2022.

 Two years later, an overhaul of Switzerland along with the Rhine Region (Cologne, Düsseldorf, Dortmund and Duisburg) in the western part in Germany and debut of the Scania Demo Centre in Södertälje in Sweden was released as part of the version 1.50 update in May 2024.

 The final rebuild of Germany (which also includes Berlin) was completely rebuilt as part of the version 1.53 in November 2024, marking the completion of a base country.

 On Friday 3 October 2025, a teaser blog post titled ‘How to: perfect cup of tea’ teased new content coming to the game.
 It featured a video on how to make a perfect cup of tea, during which a screenshot showing left hand drive traffic was very briefly shown, sparking rumours that something to do with the UK was happening.
 On October 19 SCS Software announced on their blog and social media pages that the next country to be rebuilt will be the United Kingdom.

+Scandinavia was completely rebuilt (with Aarhus being a new city for Denmark) as part of Update 1.57 on 20 November 2025, with the Nordic Horizons DLC also being released on 27 November 2025, seven days after the Scandinavia DLC rework.

+Seven months later, the Benelux Region (Belgium, Netherlands and Luxembourg combined) received a rework alongside with the Volvo Trucks Experience Center in Gothenburg, Sweden was released as part of the version 1.59 update in May 2026, with Antwerp being included for Belgium and Eindhoven being included for the Netherlands as new cities, respectively.